qc-design/plaquette/docs/ref/frontend.rst

                                           #  logical error rate is possible.
     seed = 123124 # the seed for the random number generator

-    [simulator]
+    [device]
-    name = "StimSimulator" # The simulator to use, see docstring for SimulatorConfig for valid names shots = 10000 # the number of shots to run the simulator for
+    name = "stim" # The device backend to use, see docstring for DeviceConfig for valid names shots = 10000 # the number of shots to run the simulator for

     [code]